fgonzalez3/mada-bat-kobuvirus/README.md

 Besides the above, broadly followed the [Mada-Bat-CoV pipeline](https://github.com/brooklabteam/Mada-Bat-CoV).

+Within Fig2A [sub-directory](https://github.com/fgonzalez3/mada-bat-kobuvirus/blob/main/Fig2A/2A-Tree-Instructions.md), details on how to build our full genome Picornaviridae ML tree.

 Within Fig. __ sub-directory, details on how to build a phylogenetic tree are contained.
 These scripts outline how to build Fig __ and __, as well as amino acid tree Fig. ___ .